 Women and children are disproportionately affected by a lack of access to water, sanitation and hygiene (WASH), and shoulder the largest burden in water collection worldwide.
 Addressing the WASH needs of women and children can provide direct and indirect benefits to the entire community, including health, education, and economic productivity.

 In Africa and Asia, women and girls spend much of their time collecting and transporting water for their families.1 It is not unusual for women and girls to spend hours daily collecting water.
 For women, that time could be applied to income generating activities, housework, or childcare.2 For girls, that time could be spent in school.

-- When latrines are not available, women and girls will seek privacy after dark to defecate outside of their village exposing them to a greater risk of harassment and sexual assault.
-Out of fear, many women and girls may choose to ignore their needs increasing the likelihood of urinary tract infections, chronic constipation or mental stress.3
+There are numerous adverse health effects due to a lack of adequate sanitation and hygiene.
+When latrines are not available in households, women and girls will seek privacy after dark to defecate outside of their homes, exposing them to a greater risk of harassment and sexual assault.3 Out of fear, women and girls may choose to ignore their needs which may increase the likelihood of urinary tract infections, chronic constipation or mental stress.4

-- WASH in schools improves the lives of schoolchildren by significantly reducing disease, increasing school attendance and learning achievements, and contributing to dignity and gender equality.8
+Additionally, WASH facilities in schools can improve the lives of schoolchildren by significantly reducing disease, increasing school attendance7 and contributing to dignity and gender equality.